 Tom Casano is an SEO consultant and the founder of Sure Oak, an SEO agency based in New York.
 Tom has core competencies in link earning with outreach, keyword research, on-page optimization, technical site audits, strategy, content planning and content marketing.
 Tom grew a startup, LifeCoachSpotter.com, from 0 to 20,000+ organic visitors/month with SEO, having worked extensively in the field by personally testing dozens of strategies and techniques to boost rankings.
 Tom hosts the Sure Oak podcast with weekly episodes of interviews with other digital marketing experts.

-Tom grew up on Long Island, New York and he lives in Manhattan, New York City with my wife and daughter.
-He work full-time as an SEO consultant, digital marketer, and I run an SEO agency, Sure Oak.
+Tom grew up on Long Island, New York and he lives in Manhattan, New York City with his wife and daughter.
+He works full-time as an SEO consultant, digital marketer, and he runs an SEO agency, Sure Oak.

 Today Tom serves a number of clients through his SEO agency Sure Oak.
 He works with clients from around the world and he is lucky to have a passionate and dedicated team to work with who is well-versed in SEO, content-marketing, technical development, outreach, and more.
 He is forever grateful to the amazing team at Sure Oak.

 Where did the idea for your company come from?

 Sure Oak is an SEO agency.
 I had spent years struggling with SEO, following the advice of gurus, and banging my head against the wall because nothing was working.
 When I finally got traction with another business I was running, and we got a 500% increase in organic traffic in a 2 month period, I knew I was on to something.
 SEO is a valuable service that can help B2B businesses that earn more per visitor make more money.
 When I went from 5k visitors/month to 20k+ visitors/month, I knew that I had to sell this service to businesses that can capitalize on it more than my own.